gchq/sleeper/docs/development/test-strategy.md

 We also have a manual testing setup that combines system test tools with a deployed instance of Sleeper, documented in the [system tests guide](system-tests.md#manual-testing).

-We'll establish definitions of types of test, and talk about when we use them.
+We'll establish definitions of the different types of test, and talk about when and how we use them.

 ### Definitions